Concrete Cowboy

 Concrete Cowboy is a 2020 American drama film directed by Ricky Staub from a screenplay by Staub and Dan Walser.
-The movie is based on the novel Ghetto Cowboy by Greg Neri, which was inspired by the real urban African-American horseriding culture of Philadelphia, and in particular, the Fletcher Street Urban Riding Club.
-The film stars Idris Elba, Caleb McLaughlin, Jharrel Jerome, Byron Bowers, Lorraine Toussaint, Jamil Prattis and Clifford "Method Man" Smith.
+Based on the novel Ghetto Cowboy by Greg Neri, it was inspired by the real urban African-American horseriding culture of Philadelphia, specifically, the Fletcher Street Urban Riding Club.
+It stars Idris Elba, Caleb McLaughlin, Jharrel Jerome, Byron Bowers, Lorraine Toussaint, Jamil Prattis and Clifford "Method Man" Smith.
 While the film is completely fictional, several real members of the Fletcher Street riding community play supporting characters who give voice to real issues that the community faces.

-Concrete Cowboy had its world premiere at the Toronto International Film Festival on September 13, 2020, and was digitally released on Netflix on April 2, 2021.
+Concrete Cowboy had its world premiere at the Toronto International Film Festival on September 14, 2020, and was digitally released on Netflix on April 2, 2021.

 Plot

 Fifteen-year-old Cole is from Detroit and always getting in trouble at school, so his mom drives him to Philadelphia to live with his estranged father, Harp.
 Dropping him off on Harp's North Philadelphia block, she quickly drives away.
 A neighbor, Nessie, recognizes Cole, and tells him his father is at the stables.

 When Harp brings him in the house, Cole finds a horse standing in the living room, and the fridge and cupboards empty.
 He says he'll only stay one night.
 The next day when trying to call his mom, he runs into his older cousin, Smush, who drives him around and gets him some food.
 The two stay out all night.
 When Smush drops Cole off at Harp's the next morning, Harp will not let Cole in because Cole has been hanging out with Smush, a drug dealer.
 Cole refuses to accept Harp's rules, stalks off and asks various neighbors, including Nessie, whether he can stay at their house.
 The answer is always no. He ends up crawling through a window and finds himself face to face with a horse.
 At first, he is terrified, but he soon realizes that the horse doesn't intend to hurt him.

 The next morning, Nessie finds Cole asleep in the stall with the horse standing nearby.
 It is revealed that the horse he has bunked with, Boo, has a reputation of not letting anyone near him.
 No one has been able to tame him- in fact, it could have killed him.
 Instead, it let him spend the night in the stall with him.

 Cole tells the other riders he wants to learn how to ride, and is told he first must help with the stable work.
 He spends the day learning how to efficiently shovel manure under the instructions of Paris, a rider who uses a wheelchair.
 He continues to spend time at the stables and secretly with Smush as well.
 Harp later has a surprise for Paris - a saddle that allows Paris to ride his horse.